Skip to content

 • High-score follow-up: visible when rating is 4 or 5

-For post-event evaluations, share the link immediately after the session ends — in the event chat, via email, or on-screen as a QR code.
-Response rates drop significantly after 24 hours.
-For performance reviews, send to evaluators with a clear deadline and context note.
+For post-event or training evaluations, share the link while the experience is still fresh: in the event chat, by email, or on-screen as a QR code.
+For performance reviews, send it with a clear deadline and context note so evaluators know what decision their feedback will support.

 Employee performance evaluation